Meet Philip J. Ruce

 Philip J. Ruce is a Minnesota estate planning attorney.
-A veteran of a financial services career that began in 1999 and wound its way through two recessions and countless market booms and corrections, Philip places a premium on a high level of client service and loyalty.
+A veteran of a financial services career that began in 1999, Philip places a premium on a high level of client service and loyalty.
 He has built his career on a foundation of frequent communication and deep respect for his clients’ desire to accomplish their goals — without wondering if their attorney shares their priorities.
 It is your family and your legacy; hire an attorney who is as committed to your dreams as you are.

 Philip’s commitment to the estate planning field goes beyond his work as a legal representative and client advocate.
-A former professional trustee, Philip has worked on thousands of trusts and estates.
-He is a widely published academic and an adjunct professor of law at Thomas Jefferson School of Law, where he teaches classes on wealth management and financial services to LL.M. candidates.
+A former professional trust administrator, Philip has worked on thousands of trusts and estates.
+He is a widely published academic and has been an adjunct professor of law at Thomas Jefferson School of Law, where he taught classes on wealth management and financial services to LL.M. candidates.
 He is a 2019 Minnesota Super Lawyer and a 2016, 2017, and 2018 Super Lawyer Rising Star.